PeiYingr/YummyFit/README.md

     * Supports recording photos of meals.
 * Social Media Platform
     * Allows users to create posts, check in at specific locations, and share photos and articles.
-    * Enables users to comment on or like posts.les users to comment on or like the posts.
+    * Enables users to comment on or like posts.

 ## Architecture
 * Server Architecture